xnor-gate/shibboleth_bot/README.md

 ## Using the bot
 If you want to play, write `!join` in the game's channel.
 Write `!help` to show the bot's list of commands.
-You can do this in any channel in the server or by messaging the Shibboleth bot.
 Use `!help command` to get details on using that command.

 ## How to play Shibboleth

 ### Rules

 Shibboleth (aka Castlefall) is a fast-paced hidden-team word game for 3 to 12 players.
 It's kind-of like Codenames, Spyfall, and Castle of the Devil.
-A round takes about 2-10 minutes.
+A round takes about 2 to 10 minutes.

 You are given a secret word that only you know.
 Half the players get one secret word and half have another.
 For example, in a five-player game, three players might have "banana" and two might have "skateboard".